iromero25/basic-redux/README.md

 1. [Example.test.tsx](./src/components/Example.test.tsx) tests rendering a simple React component and checks that the DOM is effectively updated after its state is updated.
 1. [AllNotes.test.tsx](./src/components/AllNotes.test.tsx) tests a component that is hooked up with Redux for state management and thus shows the initial values.
 We also check the DOM is updated when manually triggering an action.
 1. [App.test.tsx](./src/components/App.test.tsx) goes a little bit further and checks that the DOM is updated accordingly after filling the values of the Note Form component and clicking the button provided (that in turn, triggers the action updating the store).
 We can think if this "little" test as an example of an end-to-end test.

+Execute the `yarn test` command to run all tests locally.

 ## NPM Registry and Library dependencies